Louise Lawrence (activist)

 Louise Lawrence (1912–1976) was an American transgender activist, artist, writer and lecturer.
-During the mid-20th Century, she organized a network of gender non-conforming people across the US and abroad, and advocated for transgender issues.
+During the mid-20th century, she organized a network of gender non-conforming people across the US and abroad, and advocated for transgender issues.
 She was an early founder of the magazine, Transvestia.
-Academic and historian Susan Stryker has written, "If there is an unheralded founder of the transgender community in the United States, it’s Louise Lawrence.".
+Academic and historian Susan Stryker wrote, "If there is an unheralded founder of the transgender community in the United States, it’s Louise Lawrence.".

 Personal life

 Lawrence was born in 1912 and was assigned male-at-birth.
 She began wearing traditionally feminine clothing at a young age and would wear her mother's clothes.
-In 1930, she married and, when she was twenty-two, had a daughter named Anne.
+In 1930, she married and, when she was twenty-two, had a daughter.
 After the death of her first wife, she married a woman who at first accepted her wearing gender-affirming clothing, but they divorced three years later.
-After the divorce, circa 1942 to 1944, Lawrence lived full-time as a woman in Berkeley and later in San Francisco.
+After the divorce, Lawrence lived full-time as a woman in Berkeley and later in San Francisco.